jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

-An `assertion`_ or `assert statement`_ is a way for me to tell the computer "DO NOT CONTINUE, IF this statement IS FALSE", or said a different way "GO TO THE NEXT LINE, ONLY IF this statement IS TRUE".
+An `assertion`_ or `assert statement`_ is a way for me to tell Python_, "DO NOT CONTINUE, if this statement is False", or said a different way "GO TO THE NEXT LINE, ONLY if this statement IS True".

 I use assertions_ in testing when making a program_ to make sure something is :ref:`True<test_what_is_true>` about the program_ before I continue building or to test ideas and see if they work, without worrying about if I will remember the ideas later.